grootste/grootste/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on Monitoring system.
-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on prodcast
 - 🤔 I’m looking for help with Arduino project.
 - 💬 Ask me about Football.